 7. The Capitol, Forest Hill

 No prizes for guessing that The Capitol is a former cinema.
-Making way for the screen is a blockbuster of a bar, selling the usual range of well-kept beers, chilled wines from the tap and so on.
+Making way for the screen these days is a blockbuster of a bar, selling the usual range of well-kept ales, chilled wines from the tap and so on.
 OK, so it'd be nicer if this place was restored to an actual cinema (they still have the old seats installed in the higher tier), but this is second best.
-You'll have to be quick though, as it's one of eight Wetherspoons in London earmarked for sale or closure.
+Wetherspoon has turned a few cinemas into boozers, including The Coronet in Holloway and The Montagu Pyke in Charing Cross.
+The latter screens major sporting events on a huge projector.
+You'll have to sneak in your own popcorn, though.

 11-21 London Road, Forest Hill, SE23 3TW